SambathPich/exhausted-server-problem/README.md

 also the cook.
 So, if the server/cook is busy then only one customer is actively being serviced and the others (in chairs or possibly outside) are waiting.

-This is a semaphore-based solution program using Java.
+=> This is a semaphore-based solution program using Java.
+However, this program hasn't been thoroughly tested.
+It is just an example and hopefully someone can learn or at least has a some idea where to start.
+Keep learning and practicing!!!